Soraya Darabi, Co-Founder at Zady.com, Zady.com

 Mike Nash, Principal, KS&R

 KS&R is a market research consulting firm, based in Syracuse NY.
 Mike is focused on recommendations and action plans to inform clients' "big ideas".
 His international experience and consultative background apply to both qualitative and quantitative engagements - such as customer journey mapping, user experience testing, and telemetry based research insights.
-Mike is passionate about the technology sector and focused on clients such as IBM, Microsoft, and AT&T (and how to support those brands with their own internal 'big data' initiatives).
+Mike is passionate about the technology sector and focused on clients such as IBM and Microsoft (and how to support those brands with their own internal 'big data' initiatives).
 As Principal, Mike serves on KS&R’s Board of Directors and is also a member of the firm’s Senior Management Team, as well as Secretary of the Corporation.

 Mike holds a BA in Economics from Hobart College and a Masters' degree in Public Administration from SUNY Albany.